crd230/crd230.github.io/lab0.md

 ##**R Data Types**
 \

 R is really just a big fancy calculator.
-For example, type in the following mathematical expression in the R console
+For example, type in the following mathematical expression in the R console (left window)

 ```r